-Over the past few months, we have seen a greatly increased number of enquiries for people wanting Spanish Residency in Alicante – Spain (Residencia).
-All the relevant Government offices locally have backlogs for Residency appointments currently.
-Here you have all the information about Residency in Spain after Brexit.
+Over the past few months, we have seen a huge number of enquiries for people wanting Spanish Residency in Alicante – Spain (Residencia now TIE).
+Here you have all the information about Residency in Spain (now a TIE).

-This article is to advise you that it is important that all clients who do not have Residencia and padron and need them should obtain them before 31st of January 2020 .
-After this date we don’t know how difficult it may be to obtain residencias afterwards.
+This article is to advise you that it is important that all clients who do not have Residencia (now TIE) and padron and need them should obtain them before 31st of January 2020 .
+After this date we don’t know how difficult it may be to obtain TIEs afterwards.

 Why is this?
 What is the situation with Residency in Spain after Brexit?